Institute Team

 JENNIFER MECKLER, ORCHESTRA CO-COORDINATOR

 Jennifer Meckler is a music educator, arranger, conductor, and viola player, living in New Jersey.
-Currently Jennifer Meckler teaches in the West Morris Regional High School District (Chester, NJ) where she conducts string orchestras and the district symphony, and teaches International Baccalaureate Music and Audio Production classes.
+Jennifer is the Orchestra Director at High School South in the West Windsor-Plansboro Regional School District in West Windsor, NJ.
 Jennifer holds a BM in Music Education from Ithaca College and a MM in Music Education from William Paterson University.
 Jennifer has arrangements for school orchestras published with Tempo Press, a division of Luck's Music Library.

 LAUREN SPAVELKO, CHAMBER DATABASE CO-COORDINATOR